GroupEnvoy: A Conversational Agent Speaking for the Outgroup to Foster Intergroup Relations: Discussion

 \subsection{RQ1: Psychological Effects of AI-Mediated Intergroup Contact}

 To address RQ1, this section examines psychological changes within and between conditions.
-Quantitatively, significant Time main effects emerged across multiple measures—including perspective-taking, outcome expectancies, future contact intentions, intergroup anxiety, and outgroup attitudes—indicating that exposure to outgroup information promoted attitude change regardless of modality.
-Although no significant Group $\times$ Time interaction was observed, likely due to limited statistical power from the small sample size, qualitative analysis revealed divergent underlying mechanisms and limitations of attitude change between the two conditions.
-The following subsections examine these differences across three distinct perspectives.
+Quantitatively, significant main effects of Time across multiple measures indicate that exposure to outgroup perspectives promoted psychological change regardless of modality.
+Although no Group $\times$ Time interaction reached significance, medium-to-large effect sizes for intergroup anxiety and perspective-taking suggest a directional advantage of AI-mediated contact.
+Qualitative results further illuminate the underlying mechanisms.